Mandolin Building

 Mandolin Kits

-This will be our second year working with new mandolin kits!
+This will be our third year working with new mandolin kits!
 Luthier Marcus Engstrom has taken over the reigns and retooled the kits and workboards for an entirely new building experience.
 Marcus has taken the kits and class to the next level.

 Flat fingerboards were traditional on mandolins but most modern top level mandolins come with a compound radius fretboard.
 Even many of the older vintage mandolins are being converted to these fretboards to improve their playability, so we decided to make compound radiused fretboards.
 The improvement in playability will be remarkable!
 In addition, the mandolin soundboard design is being retooled to more of an archtop design.
 By laminating the tops for more radius, we can use parallel tone bars and f holes to get a sound more similar to archtop mandolins.
 We’ll still glue and voice the tone bars as a class so the voicing process will remain fun and educational.
 And, the tops should prove a bit more stable long term.
 We are also considering utilizing an adjustable bridge and cast tailpiece as well as part of the design.